k2he/spring-boot-microservices/README.md

 https://cloud.docker.com/repository/list

-We can be deployed to Cloud provide using Kubernetes or Cloud Provider have it's own tool for easy deployment.
+It can be deployed to Cloud provide using Kubernetes or Cloud Provider have it's own tool for easy deployment.
 For instance:
 AWS we can use ECS to deploy docker into EC2 instances and do auto-scaling.

 ## TODO List
 <pre>
+1, Implement CQRS & Event Sourcing using Kafka or Axon framework.

-1, Add Centralized logging (ELK Stack): Need check out options and add centralized logging mechanism.
+2, Add Centralized logging (ELK Stack): Need check out options and add centralized logging mechanism.

-2, Since Kubernete has it's component similar to Registry server and Config Server, need check out what's the best way to integrate Spring boot with Kubernete.
+3, Since Kubernete has it's component similar to Registry server and Config Server, need check out what's the best way to integrate Spring boot with Kubernete.

 3, Need check more on best way to handle failure and Delay how to tell Kubernete when to re-create a Pod.